Cybersecurity and Applied AI career insights

 4yr

 The GSEC (GIAC Security Essentials Certification) is a cybersecurity certification from GIAC with an exam fee of $999 and a 4-year renewal cycle.
 Approved under DoD 8570.
-Career intelligence sourced from BLS and GIAC official data using the DecipherU Methodology™.
+Built from the Bureau of Labor Statistics and GIAC's official exam requirements.

 GSEC is the breadth cert in the GIAC catalog: a hands-on technical exam covering defense-in-depth fundamentals across networking, cryptography, web security, incident response, and Windows and Linux hardening.
 GIAC sets the exam fee at $999 for a direct exam-only attempt as of 2024; most candidates sit it after the SANS SEC401 course, which adds course tuition on top.
 The exam runs four to five hours with 106 to 180 questions and is open-book proctored.
 A 73 percent score passes.
 Renewal is four years through 36 CPEs.
 GSEC carries the same DoD 8140 IAT II and CSSP mappings as Security+, and unlike Security+, the questions assume you have actually run the commands.